hjzc/buysellads-cocoa/README.markdown

 </a>

 ##### License
-The Cocoa framework is licensed under the [BSD](http://www.opensource.org/licenses/bsd-license.php).
+The Cocoa framework is licensed under the [BSD License](http://www.opensource.org/licenses/bsd-license.php).

 ##### Credits
 The initial framework was developed for BSA by the fine folks at [freshcode](http://madefresh.ca/)